cilium/cilium/Documentation/contributing.rst

       This step requires you to login with ``docker login`` first and it will require your Docker hub ID to have access to the ``Cilium`` organization.
+      You can alternatively trigger a build on DockerHub directly if you have credentials to do so.

 #.
 Push the git release tag